darknight/tabby-interview/technical-writing/README.md

     (5, 3) -> (0, 6) // 0 is the ranking of the merge rule, most frequent pair has the highest ranking
 ```

 Suppose we're tokenizing the word "gug", in `merge_word` method, we'll first split the word into characters, query model's `vocab` dictionary to get the token id.
-We build `Word` data structure again with the token id info, like the training phase.
+We build `Word` data structure again with those ids.

 So after the iteration, we'll have the Word instance for "gug":